Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### An Amazon S3 bucket in a SysOps Administrator's account can be accesses by users in other AWS accounts.
 How can the Administrator ensure that the bucket is only accessible to members of the Administrator's AWS account?

-- [ ] Move the S3 bucket from a public subnet to a private subnet in the Amazon VPC.
+- [ ] Move the S3 bucket from a public subnet to a private subnet in the Amazon `VPC`.
 - [x] Change the bucket Access Control List (`ACL`) to restrict access to the bucket owner.
 - [ ] Enable server-side encryption for all objects in the bucket.
 - [ ] Use only Amazon S3 presigned URLs for accessing objects in the bucket.